cncf/tag-security/community/resources/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

 #### **[Falco](https://falco.org/)**

-An open-source runtime security tool for Kubernetes that uses eBPF and system call monitoring to detect anomalous behavior, threats, and security events in real-time.
+An open source runtime security tool for Kubernetes that uses eBPF and system call monitoring to detect anomalous behavior, threats, and security events in real-time.
 Falco helps in enforcing security policies and responding to incidents by integrating with various alerting and incident response systems.

 #### **[Istio](https://istio.io/)**

-An open-source service mesh that provides traffic management, security, and observability for microservices.
+An open source service mesh that provides traffic management, security, and observability for microservices.
 Istio enables secure service-to-service communication, fine-grained access control, and detailed monitoring and tracing of application traffic within Kubernetes clusters.

 #### **[JSON Web Tokens (JWT)](https://datatracker.ietf.org/doc/rfc7519/)**